 Our solution: live search for issue lists

-With the help of the new Live Search in the header of the issue list (cross-project, project related), you can find a specific issue more quickly in the future.
+With the help of the Search-as-you-type Live Search in the header of the issue list (cross-project, project related), you can find a specific issue more quickly in the future.

 2. Show issue dependencies (Flowchart)